Antibiotic tolerance

 Spread of Carcinogenic Bacteria

 Helicobacter pylori infections are a major cause of peptic ulcers and gastric cancers.
-Although infections are currently treated with antibiotics, the growing instances of antibiotic resistant H. pylori are increasingly becoming a serious concern.
+Although infections are currently treated with antibiotics, the growing instances of antibiotic-resistant H. pylori are increasingly becoming a serious concern.
 Bacterial infections and colonization are promoted by chemotaxis, which refers to the ability to swim towards favorable chemical environments.
 We are investigating how the chemotaxis signaling network modulates H. pylori’s flagellar functions to promote colonization.
 Based on our fundamental investigations, we aim to develop innovative strategies for preventing H. pylori infections and related cancers.
 Read more here.

 Cell Mechanics

 Bacteria must sense their attachment to a surface before establishing biofilms.
 As 'Biofouling' due to biofilms annually costs industries billions of dollars, how bacteria sense solid surfaces are of considerable interest.
-While working with my postdoctoral advisor, Howard Berg, I discovered that protein components of the bacterial flagellum function as mechanosensors.
+While working with my postdoctoral advisor, Dr. Howard Berg, I discovered that protein components of the bacterial flagellum function as mechanosensors.
 My lab is researching mechanosensing or 'tactile sensing' in bacteria to determine how biofilms are formed.
 In collaboration with industries, we are testing antibacterial products to mitigate biofouling of surfaces.
 Read more here.